Brad Garcia: Career

-After law school, Garcia was a law clerk for Judge Thomas B. Griffith of the D.C.
-Circuit from 2011 to 2012 and for Associate Justice Elena Kagan of the U.S. Supreme Court from 2012 to 2013.
+After law school, Garcia was a law clerk for Judge Thomas B. Griffith of the United States Court of Appeals for the District of Columbia Circuit from 2011 to 2012 and for Associate Justice Elena Kagan of the United States Supreme Court from 2012 to 2013.

 After his clerkships, Garcia entered private practice at the law firm O'Melveny & Myers in 2013, becoming a partner in 2020.
 Garcia practiced appellate law with a client list that included Google, Warner Bros., and the Ford Motor Company.
-Garcia argued more than a dozen times before federal and state appeals courts, including before the U.S. Supreme Court in a 2021 immigration case, United States v.
+Garcia argued more than a dozen times before federal and state appeals courts, including before the United States Supreme Court in a 2021 immigration case, United States v.
 Palomar-Santiago.
 Other cases he practiced included the fields of criminal law, corporate law, insurance coverage, patent rights, and federal jurisdiction.

 In February 2022, Garcia left private practice to serve as a deputy assistant attorney general in the United States Department of Justice's Office of Legal Counsel.
 He left in 2023 when he became a federal judge.

 Notable cases

-Garcia was part of the legal team representing El Paso County, Texas, in a suit challenging the diversion of U.S. Department of Defense funds to build a border wall.
+Garcia was part of the legal team representing El Paso County, Texas, in a suit challenging the diversion of United States Department of Defense funds to build a border wall.

 In 2019, Garcia represented a man seeking better mental health treatment in a Pennsylvania prison.
 A unanimous panel of the United States Court of Appeals for the Third Circuit ruled in favor of the prisoner.

 In 2019, Garcia was co-counsel for Jason Daniel Sims, who pleaded guilty to being a felon in possession of a firearm, in violation of 18 U.S.C. § 922(g)(1).
 Sims was sentenced as an armed career criminal, and he appealed.
 The Armed Career Criminal Act ("ACCA") imposes a mandatory fifteen-year minimum sentence on a defendant convicted of being a felon in possession of a firearm or ammunition who has three or more previous convictions for violent felonies or serious drug offenses.
 18 U.S.C. § 924(e)(1).
 The district court designated Sims an armed career criminal based on four convictions: two Arkansas residential burglaries and two serious drug offenses.
 Sims appealed, arguing that his previous Arkansas burglary convictions do not qualify as violent felonies and that he therefore lacks the three or more convictions necessary to qualify as an armed career criminal.

 In 2020, Garcia was the counsel of record in June Medical Services, LLC v.
 Russo, challenging Louisiana's law requiring doctors who perform abortions to have admitting privileges at a local hospital.

 In 2022, Garcia was co-counsel for Bel Air Auto Auction, Inc. in their lawsuit against Great Northern Insurance Company.
 Bel Air's claims stemmed from Great Northern's denial of insurance benefits Bel Air asserts Great Northern owed it to cover business loss Bel Air incurred during the COVID-19 pandemic.